epic-open-source/seismometer/docs/integration_guide/metrics.rst

 Individual Metric Configuration
 ===============================

-The ``otel_info:`` section in the usage config file contains information about what metrics we want to export from our plotting functions.
+The ``otel_metric_override:`` section in the usage config file contains information about what metrics we want to export from our plotting functions, in the ways that it differs from the edfaults gievn below:

 .. code-block:: yaml

-    otel_info:
+    otel_metric_override:
       Accuracy:
         output_metrics: true
         log_all: false